A False Sense Of Security?

 Incognito Mode.
 This only hides internet activity from someone using your device – not from the outside – so companies, employers and governments will be able to track you via service provider, network and websites you visit.

 Social Media.
-If you’re concerned about your privacy, start by setting your social media accounts – like Instagram, Facebook and Twitter – to private.
+If you’re concerned about your privacy or identity theft on social media, start by setting your social media accounts – like Instagram, Facebook and Twitter – to private.

 Organizational Cybersecurity.
 In business having a few people handle one account is better than having multiple personal accounts.
 If an individual is hacked, there will be no way for other people to step in and fix the problem.
 If an employee leaves, passwords should be changed immediately to avoid the potential risk of leaking business information.
 It’s also important to educate employees on potential security threats like phishing, ransomware and pharming.